 This outline should be read in conjunction with the School’s SEND and Learning Support Policy, with the Access Arrangements Policy and with the Admissions Policy found on the School Policies webpage.

-Learning Support is provided by a full-time Head of Learning Support, an experienced full-time teacher and a part time teacher in the Learning Support department.
-We aim to provide a graduated response to match each pupil’s level of need.
+Learning Support is provided by a full-time Head of Learning Support and two full time teachers in a designated building.
+We take a graduated response, to match each pupil’s level of need.
 At each stage, pupils are encouraged to take an active role in managing their learning and to set themselves high standards.
-Parents are involved in decision-making and are kept fully informed of the recommendations, actions and interventions at all stages, by email, telephone consultations and meetings.
-A copy of the information given is sent to the pupil’s tutor and housemaster.
+Parents, tutor and housemaster are involved in decision-making and are kept fully informed of the recommendations, actions and interventions at all stages.

-It sometimes becomes apparent that a boy would benefit from an assessment by an educational psychologist so that his learning profile can be fully understood.
-An EP report will be needed if any access arrangements – such as extra time - are needed for examinations.
+It sometimes becomes apparent that a boy needs formal assessment for SEND by an educational psychologist so that his learning profile can be fully understood.
+This is also a requirement for access arrangements in public examinations.
+We refer to outside specialists for this formal assessment, usually needed at one point during the boy’s career at Abingdon.
 As per the School’s Access Arrangements Policy, these are ultimately subject to the examination boards' agreement.
-As per our Admissions Policy, the School permits access arrangements for entrance tests, provided there is valid and up to date evidence in the form of a formal report recommending access arrangements written by an educational psychologist, a medical practitioner or a qualified professional holding a practicing certificate.
+In line with our Admissions Policy, the School permits access arrangements for entrance tests, provided there is valid and up to date evidence in the form of a formal report as above.

 Mrs Celia Collins, Head of Learning Support, email@example.com